- Alumni & Donors

 Graduate students with a Bachelor's degree

-- The Master of Urban and Regional Policies and Strategy (STU): to study regional and urban governance in France and Europe
+- The Master Regional and Urban Strategy: to study regional and urban governance in France and Europe

 - The dual Master of Urban Policy with the London School of Economics (LSE, UK): to study regional and urban governance with a European and international approach and earn degrees from both Sciences Po and LSE.

 - The dual Master Comparative Urban Governance with the the Centro de Estudios Démograficos, Urbanos e Ambientales (CEDUA) at El Colegio de Mexico: to provide a great academic background in urban social analysis, urban economics, urban management and planning policies at the metropolitan scale, in a comparative approach between European, international and Latin American cities.

 - The Master of Governing the Large Metropolis (GLM): to train in the governance of very large world cities

 Graduate students having completed the 1st year of a Master's programme & professionals with initial work experience

 The Urban Planning Programme: a highly technical, multidisciplinary programme in urban planning, land use and real estate.

 The Executive Master of Metropolitan Governance: to prepare for change management roles by gaining a cross-cutting, analytical perspective of metropolitan governance.